-The MSc/Diploma in Acoustics and Music Technology (AMT) is an exciting one-year taught Masters degree that provides a broad-based foundation in the musical and multimedia applications of acoustics and audio technology.
+The MSc/Diploma in Acoustics and Music Technology (AMT) is an exciting one-year taught Masters degree that provides a broad-based foundation in the technical, musical and multimedia applications of acoustics, music and audio technology.

-The programme developed out of a long standing collaboration in teaching and research between music and the sciences at the University of Edinburgh, and offers a unique opportunity to combine studies of the creative applications of modern music technology with a solid grounding in the underlying scientific principles.
+The programme developed out of a long standing collaboration in teaching and research between music and the sciences at the University of Edinburgh, and offers a unique opportunity to combine technical study in the science of acoustics and signal processing, with creative applications of modern music technology.

-Throughout the programme, students will have access to the extensive facilities in the King’s Buildings science complex, including computer suites, anechoic and reverberant rooms, and various laboratories.
+Throughout the programme, students will have access to the extensive facilities in the King’s Buildings science complex, including computer suites, anechoic and reverberant rooms, and numerous research laboratories.
 Studio spaces in both King’s Buildings and at Edinburgh College of Art are also available.

 Apply for a place on the MSc

-The Online Application form for the program can be found here.
+The Online Application form for the programme can be found here.

-If you have any questions about the program content, please contact the program director.
-For assistance in the application procedure, please contact Roseanna Macdonald, who is the postgraduate secretary.
+If you have any questions about the programme content, please contact the programme director, or use the online contact form.
+For assistance in the application procedure, please contact Lyndsay Hopes, who is the postgraduate secretary for this programme.

 Scholarships, Funding and Fees